owen-d/pikachus/posts/2019-07-16-MisconceptionsSpellHit.md

 (SpellCrit,4.2281494)
 ```

 What happened?
 Spell crit just jumped past spell hit!
+More appropriately, spell hit slowed down.
 This took me a while to figure out and I almost missed it by attributing it to improved shadowbolt and ruin causing crit to jump ahead of hit.

 ## Who's behind the mask?
 Currently, warlocks are coded with an SM/Ruin variant and have 3 points in suppression.
 We also assume they'll be casting curse of doom instead of Elements or Shadow.
 The three points in suppression yield 6% spell hit for affliction spells only (curses count).
 Therefore, affliction spells reach hit cap at 10% hit from gear!
 Once that threshold has been reached, curses no longer glean any benefit from spell hit and crit eclipses hit.
 This is great news for many warlocks -- no need to stress over trying to get the near impossible 16% hit, but don't worry, 10% will be hard enough to maintain :).